NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 Click on `Replace` as shown above to replace TP53 gene variable with `Primary site` as shown below.

 Moreover, a user has the option to add rows for gene expression data.
-Click on 'TP53' gene label, click on the option ‘Gene expression’ and search for a gene of interest as shown.
+Click on `TP53` gene label, click on the option `Gene expression` and search for a gene of interest as shown.

 [<img src="./images/oncomatrix/13.1-replace_term_gene_exp.png" width="500"/>](./images/oncomatrix/15-remove-primary.png 'Click to see the full image.')